coolguy6764/scp_multi_server_script/README.txt

 # scp_multi_server_script
-Move the file to /tmp/ on the server \n chmod +x <filename> \n
+Move the file to /tmp/ on the server cd /tmp/ chmod +x scp_multi_server_script ./scp_multi_server_script
-./filename \n

-Enter the IP address of the servers you want to transfer files to \n Enter the path to the file that you want to transfer \n
+Enter the IP address of the servers you want to transfer files to Enter the path to the file that you want to transfer